clux/js-talk-cisco/TALK.md

 #### Call/Apply/Bind
 4: call and apply, one of which I just used confusingly.
 These are Function functions, that is functions on Function.prototype: so methods that exist on an instance of a Function.
 With me/Yeah?
 Functions are first class objects.

-When I create a function and bind it to a variable, I can call it in 3 ways.
-And I can curry it in many more.
+When you create a function and bind it to a variable, you can call it in 3 ways, and curry it in many more.
 All these are equivalent.
 Call takes arguments in order, Apply takes an array of arguments, and bind takes as many as you give it, and gives you a function back expecting you to fill in the rest.
 So bind is the only one here that doesn't directly call the function, thus the extra set of calling parentheses.

 I ligned these up these parentheses here in honour of Lisp.
 Which you're allowed to applaud.
 (No?/Hahah.)